maddenp/nml/README.md

 - Key-value pairs are printed one-per-line without comma separators.
 - Logical values are represented in their simplest form.

+You may supply the `-k/--keep-order` flag to have _nml_ output namelists in the same order in which they were read.

-The _--in_ and _--out_ options can be used to specify input and output files, respectively.
+The `--in` and `--out` options can be used to specify input and output files, respectively.

 ##### Querying